Castlevania: Dawn of Sorrow

 Abilities Coded as Souls

 All of Julius, Yoko, and Alucard's special moves from Julius Mode are actually coded as bullet type souls.
-They can be equipped on Soma via messing with Action Replay codes or using the Succubus glitch, and they work exactly as intended, apart from the cross Soul playing one of Julius' voices.
-They have unused data as bullet type souls (as the menu is disabled normally in Julius Mode), though their names are blanked out, and their description reads “NULL” in the English version (blanked out in other languages).
-Pictured below is Yoko's fire spell.
+They can be equipped on Soma via messing with Action Replay codes or using the Succubus glitch.
+Aside from playing Julius and Yoko voice clips, they work exactly as intended.
+Pictured above is Yoko's Holy Flame spell.

 These souls cannot be used in Enemy Set mode as they don't show up in the menu.